Developing great endophytes

 Teamwork makes the dream work

-By contrast, we recently released Forge ryegrass with NEA, because this is the right team for best performance.
-We put NEA12 in Forge and it yields 5% less.
+Likewise we released Forge ryegrass with NEA, because again, this is the right match for best performance.
+When we tried NEA12 in Forge, yield dropped 5%.

 Molecular analysis

-Our 30-year plus endophyte R&D programme began with a chance discovery in ryegrass seed collected by hand in Spain, and has now progressed to cutting edge biotechnology.
+Our endophyte R&D began decades ago with a chance discovery in ryegrass seed collected by hand in Spain, and has progressed to cutting

-Candidate novel endophytes are then biochemically screened for suitable alkaloid profiles.
-Any endophytes that make it to commercialisation are genotyped and molecular markers developed so that their presence can be easily detected in seed lots.
+We have genetically screened over 400 potential endophytes.Those that reach commercialisation are genotyped and molecular markers developed so their presence can be detected in seed.

 Insect screening